We reveal the top 14 most common home renovation mistakes that Singapore homeowners face.

 Communication between both parties should flow freely and with ease.

-If you experience a hard time talking with the renovation professional about your requirements or getting ideas across, consider another candidate.
+If you find it hard conversing with the renovation professional about your requirements or getting ideas across, end the meeting professionally and don’t waste time.

-What’s important is to work with one that really understands your end goals and deliver those results.
+What’s important is to work with one that you’re comfortable dealing with, easily understands your end goals and deliver those results.

 Over the past months, you may have read a ton of information on the topic of renovating.